Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Introduction

 A TES is planned to be used in a future science run of the \textit{Any Light Particle Search II} (ALPS~II) at DESY Hamburg (Germany) \cite{Bahre2013any}.
 ALPS II aims to probe the existence of axions and axion-like particles (ALPs) \cite{Shah2021tes, Gimeno2023tes} and is essentially a \textit{light shining through a wall} experiment featuring a powerful 1064\,nm laser beam that is shone into a 106\,m long resonant \textit{production cavity} that is in 5.3\,T magnetic field.
 While the propagation of the light is blocked by an opaque wall, the theoretically proposed photon--axion oscillation enables 1064\,nm photons to emerge on the other side of the optical barrier in a \textit{regeneration cavity} (symmetrical to the production cavity) \cite{Sikivie1983experimental, Isleif2022any}.
 The detection of these reconverted photons requires an extremely sensitive detection scheme achievable with TESs \cite{Shah2021tes, Gimeno2023tes}.
 The target sensitivity for the conversion rate lies in the range of $10^{-5}$\,Hz (one photon per day) setting the upper limit for the background rate required for the statistically significant detection of axions and ALPs within the practically feasible 20~days measurement time \cite{Shah2021tes}.

-In the recent years machine learning (ML) methods have been recognized as extremely useful tools in various fields of physics \cite{Carleo2019machine}.
-ML approaches have been widely implemented for various tasks associated with particle physics experiments, including high level data analysis, jet tagging and data simulation \cite{Cogan2015jet, Dery2017weakly, Lee2019quark, Barnard2017parton, Li2020attention, Collado2021learning, Du2021deep, Graczykowski2022using, Buss2025calohadronic}.
+In the recent years machine learning (ML) methods have been recognized as useful tools in various fields of physics \cite{Carleo2019machine}.
+ML approaches have been widely implemented for various tasks associated with particle physics experiments, including high level data analysis, jet tagging and data simulation \cite{Dery2017weakly, Barnard2017parton, Collado2021learning, Du2021deep, Graczykowski2022using}.
+ML based analysis of time traces, in particular, has been widely implemented in nuclear spectroscopy \cite{Zehtabvar2024review}, where neural networks have demonstrated significant performance in noise suppression \cite{Regadio2019filtering}.
 Lately, ML methods have also been used to detect hints from axion-like particles in LHC \cite{Ren2021detecting} and pulsar dispersion measurements \cite{Shi2025machine}, and are planned to be implemented for analyzing data in the SuperCDMS direct dark matter experiment \cite{Cushman2024strategies}.
-Most relevant for our interest, Manenti \textit{et al.} \cite{Manenti2024dark} have recently applied unsupervised ML models to study the background of a TES system not connected to the outside of a cryostat, by e.g. a fiber (\textit{intrinsic background}).
+Most relevant for our interest, Manenti \textit{et al.} \cite{Manenti2024dark} have recently applied unsupervised ML models to study the background of a TES system that is not connected to the outside of a cryostat by an optical fiber (\textit{intrinsic background}).
 They report that the majority of the observed background pulses originate from high-energy events associated with radioactive decays and secondary cosmic-ray particles.
-The resulting dark counts are rather easy to distinguish from low-energy photon induced pulses by simply comparing the pulse shape, as already concluded in our previous work \cite{Meyer2024first}.
+The resulting dark counts are easy to distinguish from low-energy photon triggers by simply comparing the pulse shapes, as already concluded in our previous work \cite{Meyer2024first}.
 This is because the energy released from the various high-energy events is likely to be deposited within the underlying substrate rather than the TES itself.
-Due to slow diffusion of heat from the substrate to the TES, the dark counts have significantly larger rise and decay times when compared with typical photon induced pulses where the energy is deposited directly to the TES \cite{Manenti2024dark, RubieraGimeno2024optimizing}.
+Due to slow diffusion of heat from the substrate to the TES, the intrinsic dark counts have significantly larger rise and decay times when compared with typical photon induced pulses where the energy is deposited directly to the TES \cite{Manenti2024dark, RubieraGimeno2024optimizing}.